ginogiorgi/ginogiorgi/README.md

 En el ámbito personal anhelo conocer culturas diferentes a la mía, como las originarias de Japón o Italia.

 ------------
 My full name is Gino Rubén Giorgi, born on January 7, 1999.
 Originally from Rosario, Argentina.
-Passionate about hardware and software since he was a child.
+Passionate about hardware and software since childhood.
 My main skills are JavaScript, but I like to experiment with more advanced and weird technologies.

-I consider myself a very perfectionist, I always try to deliver the best product possible, and I am interested in listening to and acquiring opinions different from mine.
+I consider myself very perfectionist, I always try to deliver the best product possible, and I am interested in listening to and acquiring opinions different from mine.

 In my free time I like to experiment and learn about operating systems, cook, and debate with friends about politics, economics, and video games.